Zeira: Social condition and family life

 With regard to Zeira's private vocation, the only facts known are that he once traded in linen, and that he asked Abbahu how far he might go in improving the outward appearance of his goods without rendering himself liable in the slightest degree to a charge of fraud.
 Information regarding his family relations is also very scanty; it is asserted that he became an orphan at an early age, and that his wedding was celebrated during Sukkot, and he had one son, Ahabah or Ahava, who has become well known through various aggadic maxims.
 He was known for his longevity.

 On account of his lofty morals and piety Zeira was honored with the name "the pious Babylonian."
 Among his neighbors were several people known for their wickedness, but Zeira treated them with kindness in order to lead them to moral reformation.
 When he died, these people said, "Until now Zeira has prayed for us, but who will pray for us now?"
 This reflection so moved their hearts that they really were led to repent.
-That Zeira enjoyed the respect of his contemporaries is evidenced by the comment upon his death written by an elegist: "Babylonia gave him birth; Palestine had the pleasure of rearing him; 'Woe is me,' says Tiberias, for she has lost her precious jewel".
+That Zeira enjoyed the respect of his contemporaries is evidenced by the comment upon his death written by an elegist: "Babylonia gave him birth; Israel had the pleasure of rearing him; 'Woe is me,' says Tiberias, for she has lost her precious jewel".